AndreasKing-Goks/ast-sac/README.md

 ---

+> ⚠️ **FOR STUDENT!**
+>
+> We have add a very simplified simulator run script for the ship model without complex ship machinery subsystems and reinforcement learning-based waypoint sampler.
+> The ship will be equipped with two controllers:
+> **1. Thrust controller which outputs forward thrust.**
+> **2. Heading controller which outputs rudder angle.**
+>
+> ---
+>
+> **📌 Important Note**
+> Please work **only within the `run_colav` directory**.
+> All required subsystems, route data, and the run script are provided there.
+> Do not use or modify other directories.
+>
+> For examples on how to use and integrate the simulator, refer to:
+> `run_colav/run_simplified_model.py` or `run_colav/run_simplified_IW_model.py` for manual *Intermediate Waypoint* generator feature.
+>
+> ---
+>
+> Generally, building this simulator is done by doing these steps:
+> 1. Prepare configurations objects:
+>   - Ship configurations built from `ShipConfiguration()`
+>   - Rudder configurations built from `RudderConfiguration()`
+>   - Simulation environment configuration built from `EnvironmentConfiguration()`
+>   - Simulator configuration built from `SimulationConfiguration()`
+> 2. Using this configuration objects, we can then built a ship asset for stress testing purpose using `SimpleShipModel()`.
+> 3. The ship model needs thrust controller and heading controller for it to carry an autonomous mission.
+A simple engine throttle controller with fixed desired speed can be set up using `ThrustSpeedSetPoint()`.
+A heading controller using LOS Guidance can also be set using `HeadingByRouteController()`.
+For this we need the mission waypoints inside a file named `_ship_route.txt` beforehand.
+> 4. We could also set up a ship model in which it can "choose" a new intermediate waypoint during the simulation.
+This can be done using `HeadingBySampledRouteController()`.
+This control is still based on the `HeadingByRouteController()`.
+It requires the route data: `test_ship_route.txt` for the ship under test and `obs_ship_route.txt` for the obstacle ship prepared beforehand.
+> 5. We can run multiple ship models simultaneously.
+In order to do that, we know introduce a new term `ShipAssets()`, where it collects the corresponding controllers and other parameters associated to it.
+Typicially in stress testing settings, we have a ship asset which undergoes a stress testing, namely `test` ship, and a ship asset that acts as a disturbance to affect the ship under test, namely `obs`.
+All ship assets is collected inside a list, then used to create the RL environment for the adaptive stress testing.
+> 6. Typically, the first entry in the ship asset list are the `test` ship, and the rest is `obs` ship/s.
+>
+> Multiple obstacle ships implementation is still on progress!

+---

 ##  Improved Ship in Transit Simulator

 The **ship-in-transit-simulator** is a modular Python-based simulation framework for modeling and running transit scenarios of a marine vessel.
 It includes ship dynamics, machinery system behaviors, navigation logic, and environmental effects.